 Large-scale research has its uses, but it may only go so far in developing effective treatments for each person.
-There is a limit to population studies, and in order for personalized medicine to take hold, clinicians should consider each person’s treatment as an individual research experiment.
-This means working with the patient collaboratively, and sharing the results with the medical community, rather than locking away the information in patient records.
+There is a limit to population studies, so in order for personalized medicine to take hold, clinicians should consider each person’s treatment as an individual research experiment.
+This means working with the patient collaboratively and sharing the results with the medical community, rather than locking away information in patient records.

 This is what is meant by “n = 1 trials” – there is only 1 research participant, the patient.
 Normally in research studies, a larger n value reflects more reliable research; the more people we have data on, the more confident in the data we can be.
 Toribio-Mateas proposes a parallel approach, in which clinicians see individual patient interactions as valuable research data.

 There are many possible biomarkers of patient health which serve as indicators of disease or sickness.
 Some common biomarkers include body temperature as an indicator for fever and C-reactive protein (CRP) as an indicator for inflammation.